Yangtze River & Hong Kong 2018 - 19 Days

 Later, you will capture the lifestyles of families residing within the Historic Hutong by rickshaw.
 The amazing gray brick courtyard residence is Beijing's oldest and remains infused with timeless culture and history.
 In the mid-1990's, most of the original Hutongs vanished rapidly and was substituted by high-rise buildings and commercial offices.

-Visit the Temple of Heaven, built during 1406 to 1420, it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
+A deluxe motor coach and your devoted tour guide(s) are ready Today, visit the Temple of Heaven, built during 1406 to 1420; it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
 The Temple of Heaven is a complex of Taoist buildings with some of the most exquisite architectures in Beijing.
 Capture the detailed essence of all the rich colors blended together on the hand painted tiles and roofing of the structures.
 This remarkable construction is pledged highest level of Chinese traditional architecture.
 Today, it has become a popular leisure activity center for the local elders.
 You will likely bypass people engaged in exercise, tai chi, martial arts, and Chinese opera, as you make your way from the tour bus to the main buildings.
-Afterwards, a plane will then whisk you away to your next destination of Xian, which was the ancient capital for 11 dynasties and east end of the Silk Road.
-It was the world's most open and prosperous ancient international metropolitan with a population of over a million before Beijing became the political and economic center of China.
-It has been also considered a favorite to tourists for experiencing and understanding of this amazing city with its glorious past and splendid progress of today.

-Day 7 - Xian to Wuhan to YichangMeals: Breakfast, Dinner
+Day 7 - Yangtze RiverMeals: Breakfast, Lunch, Dinner

 After practicing Tai Chi on the sundeck, take a land excursion to Shibaozhai, one of the gems of Chinese architecture along the Yangtze River.
 The 720-foot hill on the north bank can appear to resemble a jade seal.
 It is said that the hill was created by the goddess Nuwo while redecorating the sky.
 Atop the hill sits a temple built during the reign of Emperor Qianlong.
 In 1956, three more stories were added to this historic temple.
 Eventually, the rising water levels will surround the temple, which is preserved with a tiny dam, but left on an island.
 This magnificent pagoda, which no nails were used to build it, is appropriately named "The Pearl of the Yangtze".
 After the land excursion, there are various cultural programs you may attend on the ship.
 A Farewell Dinner is planned for the night.

-Day 13 - Kunming to Hong KongMeals: Breakfast
+Day 9 - Chongqing to Hong KongMeals: Breakfast

 The entire day is free for exploring, shopping or simply experiencing Hong Kong on your own.
 There is also an option to visit the Tian Tan Buddha, also known as the Big Buddha.
 Located near the Po Lin Monastery, this 112 foot, 275-ton bronze Buddha was consider the tallest outdoor Buddha prior to 2007.
 The base of the Buddha is modeled after the same alter, the Alter of Heaven or Earthly Mount Tian Tan, as in the Temple of Heaven in Beijing.
 There are six smaller statues that surround the Buddha depicting devas making offerings.
 What makes this Buddha unique is that it is the only great Buddha statue that faces north.
 You can also visit the summit of Victoria Peak where you will revel in the stunning landscapes and architecture of Hong Kong.
 At night, you can watch the "Symphony of Lights" which is staged daily at 8 pm.
 The evening spectacle comprises of 44 prime buildings along the harbor of Hong Kong and Kowloon.
 Experience the vibrant energy and diversity of Hong Kong and watch how the narration of the musical effects plays according to each strike of laser beam sweeping across the night sky.